IIDrGeekII/checkpoint_object_explorer/README.md

 ```
 Note:

-1. Do not select 4th Option until you "Publish" or "Discard" the changes you have already done.
+1. Do not select 4th Option until you "Publish" or "Discard" changes you have already done.
-This is because if you select 4th option without publishing or discarding the session then you
+This is because if you select 4th option without publishing or discarding the session then
-won't be able to "Publish" or "Discard" the changes as the session on which you were working will
+you won't be able to "Publish" or "Discard" as the session on which you were working will
 get discontinued.

-2. In such cases, go to smartconsole and then go to "Manage & Settings > Sessions" and select
+2. In case if you selected 4th option without publishing or discarding then go to smartconsole
+and then go to "Manage & Settings > Sessions" and select the relevent session, right click on
-the relevent session, right click on it and take necessary action.
+it and take necessary action from there.

-3. I have given that option in case if you have done all the changes and now want to go and do
+3. I have given that option in case if you have done all the changes and now you want to go and
-some tasks on exporting objects.
+do some tasks related to exporting objects without exiting the program.
 ```

 Other than Importing, this script can export objects from groups which is not possible via smartconsole.

-If you select 2nd option, it will give you below options
+If you select 2nd option from Main Menu, it will give you below options to proceed further,

 ```
 1) Export objects from network group